lukasoppermann/veare-pre-next/storage/app/articles/160307-lumen-dingo-api-part-5.md

 ## Custom error formats with dingo api

-We just need to add a bit more code underneath our previous code block in the `bootstrap/app.php` file.
-All we need to do is to call the `setErrorFormat` method on the `Dingo\Api\Exception\Handler` and provide our desired error format as the argument.
-The values with a `:` like `:message` are like variables and will be replaced.
+For errors we need to do something similar.
+Underneath the our new serializer setup in the `bootstrap/app.php` we need to call the `setErrorFormat` method on the `Dingo\Api\Exception\Handler`.
+The method takes the desired error format as its argument.
+The strings beginning with a colon (`:`) like `:message` will be replaced with the real content of the error.
+Now if we throw a `NOT_FOUND` exception, dingo will convert it to a valid json api error response.

 ```php
 // set up error format